Last updated: June 13, 2026 · By QuickResumeAI Editorial Team

 - Project portfolio (GitHub, linked deliverables)

-- Group projects and team capstones
+- Academic and team capstone projects

 - Leadership and officer roles